wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/inbound_endpoint_examples/using-inbound-endpoints.md

-# Using Inbound Endpoints

-See the examples given below.

-## Example 1: Specifying inbound endpoint parameters as registry values
+# Specifying inbound endpoint parameters as registry values

 Other than specifying parameter values inline, you can also specify parameter values as registry entries.
 The advantage of